-Both my Software Architecture for Developers and The Art of Visualising Software Architecture e-books are available to buy from Leanpub.
+Both my Software Architecture for Developers: Volume 1 and Software Architecture for Developers: Volume 2 e-books are available to buy from Leanpub.
 A Chinese translation of "Software Architecture for Developers" is also available, and more translations are in progress.

 I regularly blog about software architecture on Coding the Architecture, which is a website that I created back in January 2006 to provide a resource for aspiring and new software architects, particularly those who favour an approach that is a little more "hands-on" than your traditional "ivory-tower architect".